-1.1 Background
+1 Background

-In order to prepare a set of data layers to be used in the first stage of the Marine Conservation Zones (MCZ) project, the Department for Environment, Food and Rural Affairs (Defra) let contract MB0103 in 2009-10 to produce a UK-wide data layer showing areas of rock and hard substrate at or near the seabed surface (Gafeira et al., 2010).
+In preparation for the first stage of the Marine Conservation Zones (MCZ) project, the Department for Environment, Food and Rural Affairs (Defra) commissioned contract MB0103 to produce a UK-wide data layer showing areas of rock and hard substrate at or near the seabed surface (Gafeira et al 2010).
 The British Geological Survey (BGS) carried out this work as a subcontractor of ABPmer.
 The outputs were:

 - 1. Rock and hard substrate polygon layer.

 - 2. Rock and cobbles point layer.

 - 3. Confidence layer.

-- 4. Layer showing areas in which multi-beam bathymetry data has been collected.
+- 4. Layer showing areas in which multibeam bathymetry data has been collected.